MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-create-topics-from-web-teams.md

 Now the suggested topics will appear.
-These were all taken from the links you submitter.
+These were all taken from the links you submitted.